-For an action story, there is definitely action, however not as good as the Bourne movies, nothing we haven’t really seen before in television series.
+For an action story, there is definitely action, however not as good as the Bourne movies.
+It’s nothing we haven’t really seen before in a television series.
 I think they writers are going to really have to bring it to make this series work.
 Right now, I personally haven’t witnessed any OMG moments that make me think this series will stand out.

 Well, the writers haven’t successfully gotten me as a viewer invested in any one character.
 The flipping though multiple character stories in one hour and timelines precludes me as a viewer empathizing with any character.
 I’m not even really sure who is the main character/characters yet.
 I think if they had spent the majority of the episode focused on one character ‘waking up’, then we would have been more invested in the series.